jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 "Examples": "
 Prednisone, 30mg per day for 7 days
 "
-},
-{ "Treatment": "
-Leukotriene blockers
-",
-"Details": "
-These medications are most effective if there is also asthma.
-They also reduce inflammation through a different mechanism than steroids.
-",
-"Examples": "
-Montelukast (brand-name Singulair)
-"}
+}
 ]
 {% end %}

 ### The role of surgery

-For CRS with or without polyps, endoscopic (with a small camera) minimally invasive surgery is considered **_when medical therapy has failed_**.
-Inflamed areas and blockages are removed and reduces the burden of inflammation in the sinuses, while also allowing improved penetration of first-line medications such as nasal steroids to reach the sinuses.
+For CRS with or without polyps, endoscopic (with a small camera) minimally invasive surgery is considered **when trials of medical therapy have not worked**.
+Inflamed areas and blockages are removed, which also allows improved penetration of first-line medications such as nasal steroids to reach the sinuses.

-By itself, surgery does not cure CRS; unless other underlying risk factors are also being addressed, recurrence and worsening of CRS may occur.
+**By itself, surgery does not cure CRS**; unless other underlying risk factors are also being addressed, recurrence and worsening of CRS may occur.
 Revisions or repeat surgery may be required after a few years.
 The details of the surgery itself would be discussed with an Ear Nose and Throat (ENT) specialist.

 ## FAQs